gering/MoneyMoney-CoinGecko-Extension/README.md

 ## Extension Setup

-1. Use the symbol of the coin and the address of the wallet.
-Like so: `BTC(bc1qtez37te8uk8mjfecdtqesg34qent6x04e467fp)`
+1. Use the symbol of the coin and the address(es) of the wallet.
+You can specify multiple addresses per coin, separated by commas.
+   Like so: `BTC(bc1qtez37te8uk8mjfecdtqesg34qent6x04e467fp)` or `BTC(address1, address2, address3)`

-2. Enter those values into the username field, separated by a colon. e.g. `BTC(bc1qtez37te8uk8mjfecdtqesg34qent6x04e467fp), ETH(0x6ea8F3531f785f369FAF6967A778f40215D1A3C7), SOL(Bozp16Pd8qNvZ6puw5Y6J9qkqTmUqtnojCoQE7PkBrt6)`
+2. Enter those values into the username field, separated by a comma and space. e.g. `BTC(bc1qtez37te8uk8mjfecdtqesg34qent6x04e467fp), ETH(0x6ea8F3531f785f369FAF6967A778f40215D1A3C7), SOL(Bozp16Pd8qNvZ6puw5Y6J9qkqTmUqtnojCoQE7PkBrt6)`

+   For multiple addresses per coin: e.g. `BTC(bc1qtez37te8uk8mjfecdtqesg34qent6x04e467fp, bc1q2nd3...3spz), ETH(0x6ea8...1A3C7, 0xA54b...5F7z)`

+   When using multiple addresses for a single coin type, the balances from all addresses will be added together and shown as a single entry.

 3. Set the password to `123` or any other value to avoid being nagged by MoneyMoney.